 Recording Accounts Receivable

 Offering a credit option to your customers is only a good idea if you record the transactions properly.
-This means you’ll want to consider necessary steps for success.
+This means you’ll want to consider the necessary steps for success.
 These steps include:

 - Establishing your credit practices and standards